newtork/newtork.github.io/_posts/2016-12-01-New-website-stub-Simple-Page.md

 modified: 2016-12-01 18:00:00 +0000
 comments: true
 permalink: /weblog/2016/12/01/new-website-stub-simple-page/
-categories: project simplepage
+categories: project
-tags: project css php html demo
+tags: project css php html demo simplepage template
 ---

 Taken from a little side project for a client who just wanted a simple website without any heavy requirements, I want to give you the little template engine I created and more importantly the static HTML approach I exercised: [Simple Page][simple]